Scroll To See More Images

-Like my friend Michelle Obama, I firmly believe that a girl’s education is extremely important.
-Which is why I’ve busy boning, so I can educate you about the wonders of couples vibrators.
-I can now safely report that gone are the days where your only options were a strap-on or phallic-shaped vibrator; today’s couples toys are far more advanced, reaching your naughty bits in ways never imagined.
+I’m a big believer in the power of education.
+And that’s why I’ve busy boning—so I can educate you about the wonders of couples vibrators.
+Gone are the days where your only options were a strap-on or phallic-shaped vibrator; today’s couples toys are far more advanced, reaching your naughty bits in ways never imagined.
 So if you’re looking to take your sex life up a notch or just try something new, a couples vibe might be just what the doctor ordered.

-Ahead, my in-depth reviews of five of the finest couples sex toys on the market right now.
+Ahead, my in-depth reviews of four of the finest couples sex toys on the market.

 The vibration was interesting, but not necessarily stimulating—like an episode of ‘The Bachelorette.’